giaco91/Mosaic-Image/README.md

 The image scratcher `google_images_download.py` is lend from here: https://github.com/hardikvasa/google-images-download and only very slightly addapted.
-So If there are issues with that, please click on that link for help
+So If there are issues with that, please click on that link for help.